munificent/game-programming-patterns/book/subclass-sandbox.markdown

 are provided by the base class and others are accessed directly from the outside system that defines it.
-The more operations you provide, the less coupled subclasses are to outside systems, but the *more* coupled the base class itself is.
+The more operations you provide, the less coupled subclasses are to outside systems, but the *more* coupled the base class is.
 It removes coupling from the derived classes, but only by pushing that up to the base class itself.

 That's a win if you have a bunch of derived classes that were all coupled to some outside system.
 By moving that up into a provided operation, you've centralized that coupling into one place: the base class.
-But the more you do this, the bigger and harder to maintain the base class itself becomes.
+But the more you do this, the bigger and harder to maintain that one class becomes.

 So where to draw the line?
 Here's a few rules of thumb: